Already familiar with the Pottery Wheel? Want to do Hand Building? Not looking for guided instruction? Then this program is for you!

 Our Independent Study Program is for individuals ages 18+ who know how to throw or hand build and are looking for a place to work.
 You will get your own shelf to store your work, use of studio tools and decorating materials, and access to our cone 6 glaze selection.

-As an independent study student you may come work any time during studio hours, even if a class is in session.
+As an independent study student, you may come work any time during studio hours, even if a class is in session.

 $165 a month.
 There is a $75 initial sign-on fee.
 This includes 25lbs of clay and all firing and materials.
 If you do not use all of your clay allotment, it does not roll over to the next month.
 If you go through your clay allotment, you must pay $2 per pound.
 Students record their clay use in the studio ledger, which can be found at the clay weighing station.
-The studio has five clay bodies, brown, stoneware, gray, porcelain and recycled clay (mix of all clays).
+The studio has 5 clay bodies, brown, white stoneware, speckled, and porcelain and recycled clay (mix of all clays).
 Due to the higher cost of porcelain, please record your per pound use at 1.5lbs in the ledger.

 The Belmont studio offers some tools, whereas Watertown students are required to provide their own tools.